antoniomsantos99/antoniomsantos99.github.io/_posts/2020-07-31-Coding-Quests1.md

 ```Python
 pyautogui.rightClick()
 ```
-Now we add it to our code along with some a misc item counter:
+Now we add it to our code along with a misc item counter:

 ```Python
 import numpy as np